IBM Cloud Docs

 If you have an additional firewall set up, or you have customized the firewall settings in your IBM Cloud infrastructure, you must allow outgoing network traffic to the IBM Log Analysis service on TCP port 443 and TCP port 80 in your firewall.
 The API endpoint is required for logging agent authentication.

 If you have an additional firewall set up, or you have customized the firewall settings in your IBM Cloud infrastructure, and you want to configure the logging agent to connect to the logging instance through the private network, open a support ticket to request the private IP addresses that you must enable in your firewall.
-For information about opening an IBM support ticket, see Getting support.
+For information about opening an IBM support ticket, see Creating support cases.

 Define the notification strategy